 Similar Species:

-Species Range: The southeastern quarter of the United States from southern Maryland south to the Florida Keys, west to east Texas, north to southern Missouri.
+Species Range: Southeastern quarter of United States from southern Maryland south to Florida Keys, west to east Texas, and north to southern Missouri.

 Global Conservation Status: Eastern Narrow-mouthed Toads have a relatively wide distribution in the southeastern United States, a presumed large population, and tolerate a degree of habitat modification, and thus, are listed as Least Concern by the IUCN Red List.
 Their NatureServe Global Conservation Status Rank is G5 (Secure).